- 5-1/2 cups confectioners' sugar

-- 2. In a microwave, melt chocolate chips and shortening; stir until smooth.
+- 2. Microwave chocolate chips and shortening on high until melted; stir until smooth.
 Dip balls in chocolate, allowing excess to drip off.
 Place on a wire rack over waxed paper; refrigerate for 15 minutes or until firm.
 Cover and store in the refrigerator.
 Yield: about 5-1/2 dozen.

 Reviews for Buckeyes

 "I agree with Cassie.
 Buckeyes have to have some peanut butter showing.
 If you completely dip them they are like my peanut butter ball recipe.
 Peanut butter balls have graham cracker crumbs or rice crispies added.
 No matter how you cover them or what you call them they are yummy!
 I've been making them every Christmas for over 30 years.
 Use a double boiler and you won't have to keep reheating the chocolate."